Child Booster Seat/Restraint Laws in Florida

 What are the Penalties For Violating Florida’s Car Seat Laws?

 The child restraint/booster seat law does have some teeth.
 Drivers who fail to comply can face a $60 fine and receive a three-point penalty on their driver’s license.
 While these consequences are by no means devastating, they should be enough to make most drivers want to follow the law.

 In addition to the safety benefits of using proper restraints and legal consequences for failing to do so, there is one other reason drivers may want to follow state booster seat laws.
 If a child is injured in an accident and they were not in a proper restraint or booster seat, it could add an additional barrier when it comes time to collect compensation.

 An insurance company could claim that the driver was negligent by not putting their child in a proper restraint and is therefore barred from recovering damages to pay for the child’s injuries.
 There will certainly be other factors in play in such a case, but it would definitely make your case more challenging.

-Contact a Personal Injury Lawyer to Discuss Your Claim
+Contact a West Palm Beach Personal Injury Lawyer to Discuss Your Claim

-You should contact a qualified personal injury lawyer as soon as possible if you and your child were involved in an accident — regardless of whether your child was in a proper restraint or booster seat.
-A skilled lawyer will know what to look for in each accident and how to effectively build your case.
+You should contact a qualified personal injury lawyer as soon as possible if you and your child were involved in a car accident in West Palm Beach — regardless of whether your child was in a proper restraint or booster seat.
+Our skilled personal injury lawyers in West Palm Beach will know what to look for in each accident and how to effectively build your case.